 You should also get into the habit of reading the food labels on ingredients so you know which foods contain more salt.
 Typically, nutritional information on a food label will show you the amount of each nutrient in 100g, in one portion, and as a percentage of your guideline daily amount (GDA), which is how much an average person at a healthy weight can consume.
 Make sure you check which is being shown because it makes a big difference!

-The recommended maximum daily intake of total salt in the UK is 1 gram for children aged 1-3 years; 3 grams for children aged 4-6 years and 5 grams for children aged 7-10 years.
+The recommended maximum daily salt intake in the UK is 1 gram for children aged 1-3 years; 3 grams for children aged 4-6 years and 5 grams for children aged 7-10 years.
 Adults and children from the age of 11 should have no more than 6 grams per day – the same amount as in the picture on this blog.
 To put that into perspective, two slices of bread contain about 1g of salt, and a serving of breakfast cereal contains 0.5g.